 Fear seabirds might choke on tiny plastic pellets 'likely' to have come from North Sea crash

-- Tiny plastic pellets, known as nurdles, have washed up on the shore following a collision between the Stena Immaculate tanker and the Solong container in the North Sea on March 10, according to the coastguard.
+- Plastic pellets called nurdles have washed ashore after the collision between the Stena Immaculate tanker and the Solong container ship in the North Sea, according to the coastguard.

 31 Articles